Dorjee Khandu: Disappearance and death

 On 30 April 2011, the helicopter carrying Khandu and four other people on a trip from Tawang to Itanagar disappeared.
 On 2 May, the aerial search for Khandu was halted due to inclement weather, necessitating a move to ground search by the Indian Army, police, SSB and the Indo-Tibetan Border Police.
 Personnel were searching a heavily forested 66 square kilometer section of West Kameng district, where satellites detected possible plane remnants.
 Witnesses said they heard a large explosion on the morning of 30 April, almost around the same time when the helicopter went missing.

 On 4 May 2011, at around 11 am, remnants of the crashed helicopter were found by a group of locals.
 Although the crash has been blamed on the poor condition of the helicopter, a single engine four seater Eurocopter B8 provided by Pawan Hans, the helicopter was only put into service in 2010.

 P Chidambaram, Home Minister of India confirmed the news of the death of Dorjee Khandu on the morning of 5 May.
 Earlier in a briefing Minister of External Affairs, SM Krishna said he is deeply pained by the demise of Dorjee Khandu.

 The last rites of the Chief Minister were performed in his native village, Gyangkhar, in Tawang district as per Monpa Buddhist rituals.
 His power minister Jarbom Gamlin succeeded him as the Chief Minister, only to resign on 31 October the same year.

+Located in Famla village, the Dorjee Khnadu Memorial Museum is built in 2017 in honour of Late Dorjee Khandu as a tribute to him by his family and well-wishers.
+The memorial has been blessed by his Holiness, the Dalai Lama.